The British Virgin Islands (BVI) is one of the largest international financial jurisdictions, both in the Caribbean and around the world.

 - Certificate of Good Standing: This is available if the company is up to date with and has paid its annual registry fee.
 This Certificate would show both registration and current status.

-- Register of Charges: A simple company search will reflect mortgages and charges. (‘Charge’, a term more commonly used in U.K. law, denotes any form of security interest over property registered to the entity on the public record.)
+- Register of Charges: A simple company search will reflect mortgages and charges. (‘Charge’, a term more commonly used in U.K. law, denotes any form of a security interest over property registered to the entity on the public record.)
 Under the law, BVI companies are required to create and maintain an internal register of charges.
 These charges are often recorded in the company’s registry, but not always.

 Non-Public but Required Company Information